 Police brutality, racism and COVID-19 have uniquely, and detrimentally, impacted the health of Black communities.
-In the latest installment of our YouTube Prioritizing Equity series, health equity leaders discuss how physicians and others can address root causes of inequity by naming racism.
+In the June 4, 2020, installment of our YouTube Prioritizing Equity series, health equity leaders discuss how physicians and others can address root causes of inequity by naming racism.

 - Aletha Maybank, MD, MPH, chief health equity officer, group vice president, Center for Health Equity, American Medical Association